A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

 \subsection{Discussions}

-As can be seen from Fig. \ref{fig_overview}, the proposed hierarchical framework is partially coupled and partially decoupled.
-Coupling occurs between different layers, which means that we guarantee the closed-chain constraint $f_{\sss C^3}(\boldsymbol{c})$ and the lower bound of the formation constraint $f_{\sss FC}(\boldsymbol{c})$ in the centralized layer, and then optimize $f_{\sss FC}(\boldsymbol{c})$ on the basis of obeying $f_{\sss C^3}(\boldsymbol{c})$.
+As can be seen from Figure \ref{fig_overview} and Eq. (\ref{eq_problem_definition2})-(\ref{eq_problem_definition3}), the proposed framework is semi-coupled, which means that we guarantee the closed-chain constraint $f_{\sss C^3}(\boldsymbol{c})$ and a user-specified lower bound of the redundancy constraint metric $f_{\sss RC}(\boldsymbol{c})$ in the centralized layer, and then optimize $f_{\sss RC}(\boldsymbol{c})$ on the basis of obeying $f_{\sss C^3}(\boldsymbol{c})$.
 Decoupling arises among different robots, which means that the decentralized layer is fully distributed, and the redundancy of each robot can be explored independently in real-time.

-Compared with the centralized frameworks, which use the numerical projection operator to generate valid samples and plan the motion of the object and the robots simultaneously, the hierarchical feature can simplify the motion planning problem of the high-dimensional system, which is verified in Section \ref{section_exp_sim1}.
-Compared with the decoupled frameworks, which plan the motion of the object and the robots separately, coupling the two layers can avoid conflict between them and enhance the performance of the motion planner significantly, which is verified in Section \ref{section_exp_sim2}.
+Compared with the fully centralized frameworks, which use the numerical projection operator to generate valid samples and plan the motion of the object and the robots simultaneously, the hierarchical feature simplifies the motion planning problem of the high-dimensional system, which is verified in Section \ref{section_exp_sim1}.
+Compared with the decoupled frameworks, which plan the motion of the object and the robots separately, coupling the two layers can avoid conflict between them and enhance the performance of the motion planner, which is verified in Section \ref{section_exp_sim2}.
 Compared with the virtual structure-based algorithms, the proposed motion planner exhibits diversified and efficient obstacle-avoidance skills, such as bypassing and crossing, which is also verified in Section \ref{section_exp_sim3}.
-The features of different frameworks when dealing with the closed-chain, formation, redundancy and obstacle-avoidance constraints are summarized in Table IV.

-Another advantage of the proposed motion planner is $\emph{CM}$, and its effects are twofold.
-On the one hand, it accelerates the performance of the centralized layer, which is verified by comparing $\emph{IKCL}$ with $\emph{CMCL}$.
-On the other hand, it helps the optimization algorithm determine the seed, which speeds up the decentralized layer and effectively avoids local minimum. $\emph{CM}$ is essential when the motion planning time is a key index.
-However, the disadvantage of $\emph{CM}$ is that extra storage space is needed, and it has to be loaded from the local hard disk when the program starts.
-In the future, $\emph{CM}$ can be saved in the cloud server and treated as an infrastructure to help boost the motion planner.

-The proposed framework can be applied to different numbers of heterogeneous mobile manipulators.
-To the best of our knowledge, such complex applications have not been seen before in the robotic community.
-However, there is still a long way to go to deal with multiple heterogeneous robots.
-For example, the speed, payload, sensing capability, kinematic and dynamic characteristics of each robot may be different, hence the planner should allocate proper motion for each robot.
-In addition, some robots may crash when working, and the motion planner should monitor the status of each robot and prepare the emergency measure for such cases.